 The springtime Festival of Art is held the second weekend of every March.
 For more than 40 years, the juried fine arts show has delighted visitors with two days of live music, gourmet cuisine (not your typical festival food), a children’s art alley and the works of 100 local and regional artists.

-In the summer, Visual and Culinary Arts camps are in high demand.
+During the summer, Visual and Culinary Arts camps are in high demand.
 (The kids ‘eat them up,’ Blackwell says!)

 The fall Scarecrow Festival is a fun, community event centered on a scarecrow building competition.